tomnlittle/Camera-Interface-with-OpenCV/README.md

-##TODO
+## TODO
-- Increase the effeciency on noise reduction as it can be pretty unsuable on fluid videos
+- Increase the efficiency on noise reduction as it can be pretty unsuable on fluid videos
 - Add Call and Run support - essentially be able to just call the library and have it work out which port the camera is on